-Not only are these persimmon oatmeal cookies addictive, they’re extremely easy to make.
-When Persimmons are in season take advantage!
+Not only are these persimmon oatmeal cookies so delicious, they’re extremely easy to make.
+When persimmons are in season take advantage!

 In Mid-November, the awesome Kristy of Keepin’ it Kind invited me to contribute to the virtual Vegan Cookie Swap Party that she would be hosting the whole month of December.
 Not only is this a great idea, I’m a huge fan of cookies; so, it really didn’t take much thinking for me to answer with a “definitely”!
 For this festive cookie party, I decided to make some persimmon oatmeal cookies that border on healthy and use one of the season’s best fruits, persimmons.
 Below is an excerpt from the post over on Kristy’s blog!

 When the weather gets cooler, there’s no better way to warm your home than to turn on the oven and get to baking.
 Plus, when the holidays come around, cookies, cupcakes and the like make fantastic presents!
 Take for example, these delicious Persimmon Oatmeal Cookies; I brought these to my hairdresser as a small gift and she loved them!
 Well, the one that she tried.
 You see, she had set them in the back and kindly offered them up to a few coworkers, but they were gone within minutes.
 I guess you snooze you lose! 😉

 - Rolled oats – I find these work better than quick cooking oats for a nice chewy texture.

 - Whole wheat flour – if you’re looking to make these gluten-free, you can replace this with all-purpose GF flour.